 An oil slick is a way to put a barrier between the dough and the table to prevent sticking.
 Many bakers use flour to stop their dough sticking when hand kneading, but this causes the flour to get absorbed into the dough.

-This is bad news as the bakers recipe alters without control as it now the dough includes extra flour.
-It also causes flour to enter the dough that has not undergone fermentation so is raw.
+This is bad news as the baker’s recipe alters without control as it now the dough includes extra flour.
+It also causes flour to enter the dough that has not undergone fermentation so will be under-fermented.

 Raw flour can make the bread taste dusty, make holes throughout the crumb and ruin the rise.
 We want to avoid it as much as possible.

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!